A BRIX Boost Recipe

 Why I'm Moving Towards a Soil Drench Instead

 When nutrients are applied directly to the soil, roots take them up with the help of soil microbes.
 This not only feeds the plant but also nourishes the soil life, building long-term fertility.
 Soil drenches may take a little longer to show results, but over time they encourage healthier soil and more stable BRIX levels.
-We'll lean heavily on the soil drench method over foliar feeding this upcoming dahlia season and report back!
+We're going to lean heavily on the soil drench method over foliar feeding this upcoming dahlia season and report back!
 Our next blog post in this series dives into why plants with higher BRIX values have less pest pressure.

 Comments